dnikic/terminal-developer-workflow/README.md

 git restore .
 git pull

+Undo an action (a rebase for example) git reflog
+Compy the code of the action for example 1d69c86 git reset 1d69c86

 Transfer commits from one branch to another on some branch there are commits X,Y Z that i want on mybranch